 11.11.2.1 Discovery of a FILS capable AP

-An AP indicates that it is capable of performing FILS authentication by including the FILS Indication element in Beacon or Probe Response frames.
-FILS-capable Beacons or Probe Response frames shall contain an RSN element advertising the FILS authentication AKM.
+An AP indicates that it is capable of performing FILS authentication by indicating support for a FILS AKM in an RSN element and including it, and the FILS Indication element, in Beacons and Probe Response frames..

-When shared key authentication is used, AP may advertise up to seven realms using a 2-octet hashed domain name of the domain information of FILS Indication element in Beacon, Probe Response and FILS Discovery frames.
+An AP indicates support for shared key authentication by advertising up to seven realms using a 2-octet hashed domain name in theFILS Indication element that is part of Beacons, Probe Responses, and FILS Discovery frames.
 If the STA discovers a FILS-capable AP that advertised a hashed domain name that matches the hashed value of the realm of the third party Authentication Server with which the STA shares a valid rRK as defined in IETF RFC 6696, the STA may begin the FILS authentication protocol with the AP.
 The domain name hashing is specified in 10.45.4 (FILS authentication and higher layer setup capability indications).

-A STA discovers a FILS-capable AP through advertisement of public key indicators (see 8.4.2.176 (FILS Public Key element)).
-A STA that trusts, or has an ability to gain trust through validation of an X.509v3 certificate issued by a known certificate issuer, or that trusts a uncertified public key identified through its hash, may begin the FILS authentication protocol to the AP and perform mutual authentication using trusted public keys.
+AnAP indicates support for public key authentication by advertising up to seven public key indicators In the FILS Indication element that is part of Beacons, Probe Responses, and FILS Discovery frames.
+If the STA discovers that it trusts the issuer of an AP’s X.509v3 certificate, or that it trusts its uncertified public key identified by matching its hash, the STA may begin the FILS authentication protocol to the AP and perform mutual authentication using trusted public keys.
 References: